More than Just a “Thank You”—a Token of Appreciation

 (Seattle, WA) Any great company is only as great as its employees—recognizing great employees is essential to creating a workplace that isn’t just a job, but a community of people that value each other.
 Reward systems have to be meaningful yet simple and engaging to use—all while not breaking the bank.

 For Woodland Park Zoo in Seattle, Washington, creating a great workplace is as easy as flipping a coin.
 In order to recognize exemplary acts, the zoo instituted a peer-to-peer recognition system called ZooBucks.
-ZooBucks are small cards accompanied by a custom-printed silver token valued at $1, and redeemable anywhere in the zoo.
+ZooBucks are small cards accompanied by a custom nickel silver metal token valued at $1, and redeemable anywhere in the zoo.
 The ZooBuck system is easy to use for employees and volunteers, easy to run for the zoo, and provides a meaningful sense of appreciation for all.

 Woodland Park Zoo is a nonprofit zoo, with the mission of helping to protect and promote the conservation of animals and their habitats.
 Of course, recognizing a staff of 275 year-round employees, 100-150 temporary employees, and 750 volunteers for their dedication to the zoo’s mission was a daunting task before the ZooBucks system was in place.
 Employees and volunteers are spread across 92 acres, and perform a wide variety of tasks ranging from running international conservation programs to running summer camps for local kids, making it difficult to create a system of recognition applicable to all of the various employees.